Trustpilot

 Is there a warranty on your repairs and servicing?

 Yes, the warranty is for two years.
 Providing it’s not been damaged, for instance due to impact, I will amend the issue free of charge.
-Also, if there is a part failure for a part I’ve provided within 3 years, I will replace it free of charge, so long as it's not failed due to being damaged from impact or negligence.
+Also, if there is a part failure for a part I’ve provided within 2 years, I will replace it free of charge, so long as it's not failed due to being damaged from impact, liquid or negligence.
 From time to time the warranty may differ on certain parts, but I will discuss this with you before purchasing the part.

 If a watch has tested successfully as waterproof and is subsequently damaged by water ingress, I am unable to offer compensation.
 Please make sure your watch is insured.